RefurbishedCommodore/Other/SNES/PAL/SNSP-CPU-01/Ser. No. UP12155876/README.md

 ## Visual inspection

 There is a substantial amount of dust and grime on the mainboard.
 There is also quite a lot of flux residue on both sides of the PCB, but I believe this is fairly typical for early SNES consoles.
+Something I notice is that it doesn´t look like the electrolytic capacitors have leaked.
+Each of the solder points on the capacitors looks shiny - no obvious sign of leakage.

 <p align="center">
     <img src="Images/Main_01.jpeg" alt="Description" width="800">